theryansmee/install-jest-angular-8-tutorial/README.md

 By working through steps 1-7, you will be able to set up Jest in any Angular v8-v10 project.
 Step 8 is an optional clean-up step.
 If you would like to install a Jest/Karma hybrid, you can also leave `karma.conf.js` in, and rename `test.ts` to something like `karmaTest.ts`.

-To install Jest in an Angular 11 project use my [install-jest-angular-eleven-tutorial](https://github.com/theryansmee/install-jest-angular-eleven-tutotial) repo.

 ## Steps:

 1. Remove karma & jasmine stuff with